What Is Private Mortgage Insurance (PMI), And How Do I Avoid It?

 You may be able to avoid paying mortgage insurance.
-If you do have to pay mortgage insurance, you can eventually remove it.
+If you do have to pay mortgage insurance on a conventional loan, you can eventually remove it.
 Either way, understanding how mortgage insurance works and how it applies to you as a home buyer will help save you money in the long run.

 What Is PMI?

 Conventional mortgages, which are backed by either Fannie Mae or Freddie Mac, often require private mortgage insurance (PMI) when less than 20% of a home’s purchase price is provided as a down payment.
-Usually, borrowers pay a monthly premium to a private insurer to cover PMI.
+Usually, borrowers pay a monthly premium to a private insurer to cover PMI, although there are a couple of other ways to pay the premium.
 In the event that a home buyer defaults on their loan, the insurance company covers a portion of the lender’s loss.

 It's important to note that if you fall behind on your payments, you still run the risk of losing your home through foreclosure.
-Mortgage insurance is strictly for the benefit of the lender in case this happens.
-From the point of view of the person getting the mortgage, the good thing about mortgage insurance is that it enables them to get a loan without needing to liquidate their savings to afford a down payment of 20% or more.
+The insurance policy is strictly for the benefit of the lender in case this happens.
+From the point of view of the person getting the mortgage loan, the good thing about mortgage insurance is that it enables them to get a loan without needing to liquidate their savings to afford a down payment of 20% or more.

 How Much Is PMI?

 There are several ways to pay PMI.
 The options available to you depend on your lender.
-Most commonly, PMI is paid as a monthly premium that’s added to your mortgage payment.
+Most commonly, PMI is paid as a monthly premium that’s added to your mortgage payment to go along with property taxes, homeowners insurance and homeowners association dues.
 Other options include an upfront premium paid at closing and a combination of upfront and monthly premiums.
 When you receive a Loan Estimate from your lender, your PMI information will be included.

-The cost for coverage is based on several factors.
+The PMI rate is based on several factors.
 Here are a few of the most important: